-- any allowance, deduction or set off to which that insolvent estate may be entitled; - any amount which is recovered or recouped by or otherwise required to be included in the income of that insolvent estate; and - any taxable capital gain or assessed capital loss of that insolvent estate.
+- any amount which is recovered or recouped by or otherwise required to be included in the income of that insolvent estate; and - any taxable capital gain or assessed capital loss of that insolvent estate.

-The person before sequestration must submit a return of income for the period commencing on the first day of the year of assessment and ending on the date before the date of sequestration.
-Produce will have a value equal to the lower of production cost and market value for closing stock purposes at the end of that person's year of assessment in the normal way.
+The person before sequestration must submit a return of income for the period commencing on the first day of the year of assessment and ending on the date before the date of sequestration.30 Produce will have a value equal to the lower of production cost and market value for closing stock purposes at the end of that person's year of assessment in the normal way.